neelsg/lithium/docs/tour.md

     main func:
         console.log("My favorite number is", int.rand(10))

-There is quite a bit happening here.
 This code will print the text "My favorite number is" and a random number from 0 to 10.

-Lithium source code is stored in plain text files that have the `.li` file extension.
-All files that are located in the same folder are considered to be part of the same package.
-Each file needs to start with the chars `Li ` followed by the language version used in the file.
+Each file needs to start with `Li 0` to indicate that version 0 of the language is used.
 Note that the "L" is uppercase and the "i" is lowercase.
 This will allow newer compilers to compile files written using older specs of the language and for older packages to be incorporated into newer projects.

 Anything after a `#` on a line is a comment and is ignored by the compiler.

 The `func` keyword is used to define functions (which are blocks of code that can be executed.
 When a program is executed, the first thing that will run is the "main" function.

 ## Exporting components

     Li 0

-    sqr2 func(x int) int:
+    multiply func(x, y int) int:
         # This function is only available within the current package
-        return x * x
+        return x * y

     pub sqr func(x int) int:
         # This function can be used by other packages
-        return sqr2(x)
+        return multiply(x, x)

 Use the `pub` keyword to make your components available to other packages